Graph showing the yellow, amber and red graphs of an alert for the Northern Lights

 Screen grab of North Yor moors web sight showing a map of dark sky friendly accmodation.

 The Long Barn is recognized by the North York Moors a dark skies friendly business; you can read more about what we offer in our guide.
 You’ll also find lots of useful links to check out everything.
 From the best place for dark skies photography to dark skies activities taking place locally.
-We’d also recommend following Astro Dog.
-They are a local team who organise all sorts of events and know the best places to go for the best views.
+We’d also recommend following Astro Dog. Β They are aΒ local team who organise all sorts of events and know the best places to go for the best views.

 If you have an interest in Dark Skies, please let us know when you stay.
 We’ve texted guests before now, to let them know that the Milky Way is out.